-The standard course load per semester during the academic year is 9-12 credit hours for a full-time student.
-Courses should be chosen in consultation with the major professor or the Director of Graduate Studies.
+The standard course load per semester during the academic year is 9-12 credits for a full-time students.
+Courses should be chosen in consultation with the major professor and/or the Associate Chair for Graduate Studies.
 The student should notify the staff Graduate Administrator of the total number of hours he/she registers for so that the appropriate tuition waiver can be entered.
 Students must be full time to receive a tuition waiver.
 Students are responsible for meeting the deadlines imposed by the FSU Registrar's Office for timely registration to avoid late registration fees.